fenago/data-science/lab_guides/Lab_2.md

 The following steps will help you complete this exercise:

-1. Open a new Colab notebook file and import the required packages.
+1. Open a new Jupyter notebook file and import the required packages.
     ```
     import pandas as pd
     import statsmodels.formula.api as smf